What is a microgrid?

 Eagle Chase is another residential microgrid being developed by North Carolina’s Electric Cooperatives in Youngsville, NC in partnership with builder Winslow Homes and local electric cooperative Wake Electric, with the goal of providing enhanced electric service reliability and resiliency, as well as reducing peak electricity costs.
 The microgrid will be able to support the neighborhood for up to 36 hours during outages, and will also remain connected to the main grid during normal operations to provide power diversity and increased reliability.

-The Eagle Chase microgrid will include two 150-kilowatt propane powered electric generators and a 1 megawatt-hour/500 kW Tesla PowerPack battery system.
+The Eagle Chase microgrid will include a single 300-kilowatt propane powered electric generator and a 1 megawatt-hour/500 kW Tesla PowerPack battery system.
 North Carolina’s Electric Cooperatives will own the battery and the microgrid controller that brings the various components together.
 The microgrid will also integrate smart water heater controls for each home that will help reduce peak demand for power.
 Wake Electric is offering a rebate for the installation of electric water heaters in each house, and the garage of each home will also be pre-wired for electric vehicle charging.

 Rose Acre Farms